-Reminder: artillery units cannot change formation when they are within an enemy ZOI (see rule 4.4).
+Reminder: Artillery units cannot change formation when they are within an enemy ZOI (see rule 4.4).

-To change from Line formation to "A" formation (column) AND from "A" formation (column) to Line formation) costs :
+To change from Line formation to "A" formation (column) AND from "A" formation (column) to Line formation) costs:

-• Zero movement point for infantry and cavalry units.

-• One movement point for 1, 2 or 3 hex Brigades and artillery units.
+- Zero movement point for infantry and cavalry units. - One MP for 1, 2 or 3 hex Brigades and artillery units.